Eric Linklater: Career

 Linklater served in the Black Watch in 1917–1918 before receiving a bullet wound, then became a sniper.
 His experience of trench warfare is described in his memoir Fanfare for a Tin Hat (1970), and at one remove in his 1938 novel The Impregnable Women, describing an imaginary war against France.

 As an undergraduate at Aberdeen University in 1922, Linklater wrote the first musical comedy for the Aberdeen Student Show, Stella, the Bajanella, with music by J. S. Taylor.
 Twenty-four years later, during his tenure as Rector of the University of Aberdeen, his play To Meet the Macgregors was performed as the 1946 Student Show.
 Abandoning medical studies in Aberdeen, Linklater spent 1925–1927 in Bombay, India as an assistant editor of The Times of India, then travelled extensively before returning to Aberdeen as an assistant to the Professor of English and spending 1928–1930 as a Commonwealth fellow at Cornell and Berkeley.

 As a writer, Linklater's career took off in 1929.
 His success began in his early career years.
 Altogether he published 23 novels, three volumes of stories, two of verse, ten plays, three works of autobiography and 23 of essays and histories.
 His third novel, Juan in America, was a hugely popular picaresque, with some of the extravagance of Byron's Don Juan, based on experiences of the absurdity of the Prohibition era, with its resulting gangsterism.
 It is sprinkled with memorable remarks: "I've been married six months.
 She looks like a million dollars, but she only knows a hundred and twenty words and she's only got two ideas in her head.
 The other one's hats."
 The character returns in Juan in China (1937).

 Linklater also wrote three children's novels: The Wind on the Moon (1944), The Pirates in the Deep Green Sea (1949) and Karina With Love (1958).
 The first is about two sisters, whose adventures include becoming kangaroos and rescuing their father from a Hitlerian tyrant, enlisting the anthropomorphic help of a puma and a falcon.
 Its storytelling skill and treatment of wider themes such as imprisonment and freedom won it a Carnegie Medal.

 Linklater's Orcadian and Scottish sympathies led him to literary and political involvement in the Scottish Renaissance, culminating in his unsuccessful National Party of Scotland candidacy at the 1933 East Fife by-election.
-Magnus Merriman (1934) was an acerbic fictionalized description of the debacle.
+Magnus Merriman (1934) was an acerbic fictionalised description of the debacle.
 He settled in Orkney with his new wife in 1933.